Menu

 Related Biography: Anneliese van der Pol

-Edmund Irvine Jr. was born on November 10, 1965 in Newtownards, County Down in Northern Ireland.
-He was born to his father, Edmund Sr. and his mother, Kathleen.
-He experienced childhood in the town of Conlig and was taught his primary education at the Regent House Grammar School in Newtownards.
-He has an older sister, Sonia, who helped him out as his physiotherapist until 1999.
+Edmund Irvine Jr. was born on November 10, 1965, in Newtownards, County Down, Northern Ireland.
+He is the son of Edmund Sr. and Kathleen Irvine.
+Irvine grew up in the nearby town of Conlig and received his early education at Regent House Grammar School in Newtownards.
+He has an older sister, Sonia, who later supported him professionally as his physiotherapist up until 1999.

 Quick Facts